 Is your child support order out of date?
 Does it no longer suit your children’s needs or your financial picture?
-If your child support order has become unfair, it is time to pursue a child support modification.
+If your child support order has become unfair?
+Ifso, it is time to pursue a child support modification.

 The legal system in Illinois allows for modifications to court orders when significant changes in circumstances occur.
-With more than 18 years of family law experience, lawyer Stan Weller is prepared to help you pursue a post-judgment modification.
-Located in Belleville, the Weller Law Firm represents clients on Scott Air Force Base, and throughout St. Clair County and Monroe County.
+With more than 25 years of family law experience, our attorneys are prepared to help you pursue a post-judgment modification.
+Located in Belleville, Weller Law, LLC represents clients on Scott Air Force Base, and throughout St. Clair County and Monroe County.

 When you need to update your child support order, contact us.
-Even if you and the other parent have agreed to a change in child support, a judge must approve it to keep you in good standing with the court.
-Call 618-207-4467 to get started today.
+Even if you and the other parent have agreed to a change in child support, a judge must approve the modification to keep you in good standing with the court.
+Call 618-277-3476 to get started today.

 Obtaining Child Support Modifications

 It may be possible to successfully change your child support order if you can prove a compelling change in circumstances warrants, such as: